Grenfell Tower: Manslaughter charges possible

 These include round-the-clock fire patrols on estate corridors and additional fire safety checks, it said.
 The council said it had told the contractor that installed the panels it was taking urgent legal advice.

-"I cried when I heard the news, I was in shock," resident Simon Morris told CNN.
+"I cried when I heard the news, I was in shock," Chalcots resident Simon Morris told CNN.
 "I still am shocked, but along with the other residents I'm suffering a combination of shock and anger."

-Another resident, Sayed Meah, said: "We've never had any fire evacuation rules, any plans, any procedures, nothing.
+Fellow resident Sayed Meah said: "We've never had any fire evacuation rules, any plans, any procedures, nothing.
 So we're scared, we're genuinely scared (for) our lives."

-Rosie Closier said the situation had added to her fears, saying she was "a lot more anxious because we already planned what we're going to do if there was a fire when I do have my baby.
-We've got it all set up in a room next to the door so we can just leave straight away, but it is really nerve racking."

 Some anxious tower block residents have seen contractors abseiling from the tops of their buildings to collect samples of cladding to be sent for analysis.